tamasviktorkrizsan/web-muanyag-nagyker-backend/README.md

 TEST_API_HOST='http://localhost:3000'
 ```

+## running on localhost

+1. Fire up XAMPP with Mysql.

-5. Start the Node.js server.
+3. Start the Node.js server in the root directory of this repository.

 ```
 node api
 ```

-And you can send the following requests in Postman...
+And you can send the following requests in Postman or run a front-end app on this API it.

 ## services